webrecorder/browsertrix/docs/deploy/production.md

 2. Set the `ingress.host`, `ingress.cert_email` and `signing.host` fields in `./chart/my-config.yaml` to your host and domain

-3. Set the superadmin username and password, and mongodb username and password in `./chart/my-config.yaml`
+3. Set the super-admin username and password, and mongodb username and password in `./chart/my-config.yaml`

 4. Run with: